Hanan Ashrawi: Politics and activism

 While voluntarily a student but denied re-entry to the West Bank, she became the spokesperson for the General Union of Palestinian Students in Lebanon, helped organize women's revolutionary groups and served as a guide to foreign reporters visiting Palestinian refugee camps.

 Ashrawi returned to the West Bank under the family reunification plan in 1973 and established the Department of English at Birzeit University.
-She served as Chair of that department from 1973 to 1978, and again from 1981 through 1984; and from 1986–1990 she served the university as Dean of the Faculty of Arts.
+She served as chair of that department from 1973 to 1978, and again from 1981 through 1984; and from 1986 to 1990 she served the university as Dean of the Faculty of Arts.
 She remained a faculty member at Birzeit University until 1995, publishing numerous poems, short stories, papers and articles on Palestinian culture, literature, and politics.

 Ashrawi's political activism in the Palestinian territories began almost as early as her academic career at Birzeit.
 In 1974, she founded the Birzeit University Legal Aid Committee and Human Rights Action Project.
 Her political work took a greater leap in 1988 during the First Intifada, when she joined the Intifada Political Committee, serving on its Diplomatic Committee until 1993.
 From 1991 to 1993 she served as the official spokesperson of the Palestinian Delegation to the Middle East peace process and a member of the Leadership/Guidance Committee and executive committee of the delegation.

 From 1993 to 1995, with the signing of the Oslo Accords by Yasser Arafat and Yitzhak Rabin, Palestinian self-rule was established, and Ashrawi headed the Preparatory Committee of the Palestinian Independent Commission for Citizens' Rights in Jerusalem.
-Ashrawi has also served since 1996 as an elected member of the Palestinian Legislative Council, Jerusalem Governorate.
+Ashrawi has also served since 1996 as an elected member of the Palestinian Legislative Council for the Jerusalem Governorate.